The number of people of all ages in the U.S. who have cancer is projected to grow from 11.8 million in 2005 to 18.2 million in 2020, a 55% increase.

 Providers can download the study flyer for CancerLife.

-If you are interested to learn more about our quality of life and caregiving studies, please contact our Clinical Outcomes Research Scientist, Dr. Marlon Saria.
+If you are interested in learning more about our quality of life and caregiving studies, please contact our Clinical Outcomes Research Scientist, Dr. Marlon Saria.